chophilip21/doctor_chatbot/README.md

 # covid_dialgue

 - This repository is created for SFU CMPT 825 Final Project, and the following is our report: https://drive.google.com/file/d/16trZ2V6sWcwlxhVWZyeJ1Y-YaIVAs2ds/view?usp=sharing
+- More data regarding non-covid inquiry was also added based on `MedDialog dataset`.
+Credits to https://github.com/UCSD-AI4H/Medical-Dialogue-System.

 ## DialoGPT
 - This repository uses DialoGPT as the backbone: https://arxiv.org/abs/1911.00536.